Probation periods

 What happens if I'm not achieving the expected outcomes?

-Throughout your probationary period, your supervisor must inform you in writing of any impediments to the continuation of your employment when impediments become apparent.
+Throughout your probationary period, your supervisor will meet with you quarterly discussing any impediments to the continuation of your employment when impediments become apparent.
 You will receive guidance and support for any areas where your performance requires improvement.
+Your supervisor will keep a written record of each meeting and provide a copy of this record to you.

 Who decides whether my appointment is confirmed?